maghead/maghead/README.md

 ### Writing Application Code

 Now you can write your application code,
-But first you need to write your lazyrecord config loader code:
+But first you need to write your maghead config loader code:

 ```
 $ vim app.php